esmukler/DraftMadness/lib/tasks/new_year_tasks.md

 ## Nice-to-haves:

-1. Auto-draft the last draft selection.
+1. Automate or make it easier to input actual game times
+2. Add checkbox inputs for recording whether an owner has paid
-2. Add auto-draft checkbox.
+3. Add auto-draft checkbox.
-3. Give each owner a place for a gif.
+4. Give each owner a place for a gif.